-- HLFG has established an end-to-end BIP process to ensure proper governance and sufficient control is in place; - Provision for variable remuneration is tied to the performance of HLFG and the pool is allocated according to the performance of each business unit; - In cases where an employee has dual reporting line, both reporting managers shall have co-responsibility to assess and decide on the employee's remuneration; - To safeguard the independence and authority of individuals engaged in control functions, HLFG ensures that the remuneration of such individuals is based principally on the achievement of control functions objectives and determined in a manner that is independent from the business lines they oversee; - The appointment, remuneration and dismissal of Chief Risk Officer, Chief Compliance Officer and CIA must be endorsed by the Chairman of BARMC and subsequently approved by the Board.

-Final recommendations for executives are presented to the RC for deliberation and approval.
-Board of Directors approve the RC recommendations and/or empower RC to approve the BIP allocation.
+- HLFG has established an end-to-end BIP process to ensure proper governance and sufficient control is in place; - Provision for variable remuneration is tied to the performance of HLFG and the pool is allocated according to the performance of each business unit; - In cases where an employee has dual reporting line, both reporting managers shall have co-responsibility to assess and decide on the employee's remuneration; - To safeguard the independence and authority of individuals engaged in control functions, HLFG ensures that the remuneration of such individuals is based principally on the achievement of control functions objectives and determined in a manner that is independent from the business lines they oversee; - The appointment, remuneration and dismissal of President & CEO and Senior Officers must be endorsed by the Chairman of BARMC before it is presented to the NRC for deliberation and endorsement.
+Board of Directors approve the NRC recommendations and/or empower the NRC to approve the BIP allocation.